pasqo/Repetier-Firmware-4-DaVinci-1.0/README.md

-## Repetier FW for the Da Vinci 1.0 with an E3Dv6 extruder.
+## Repetier FW for the Da Vinci 1.0 printer with an E3Dv6 extruder.

 This is a fork of the excellent port of the Repetier FW for Da Vinci printers by luc-github [here](https://github.com/luc-github/Repetier-Firmware-0.92).